ahmadNJU/pmean-stata-package/README.md

 ## Citation

-If you use `pmean` in your research, please cite the **specific version** you used so that your analysis is reproducible.
+If you use `pmean` in your research, please cite the **specific version** for reproduciblility.
 For version 2.0.1:

 > Nawaz, A., & Zheng, J. (2026). *pmean: Stata command for panel means and decomposition* (Version 2.0.1) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.20075556